A walk through a Smithsonian museum reveals American genius and cruelty as Trump presses for change

 WASHINGTON (AP) — In an afternoon's walk through ground zero of Americana — the Smithsonian's National Museum of American History — objects around every corner invite one question: What could possibly be more American than this?

-And what could be more American than a reckoning with the nation's sins, as illustrated by shackles representing slavery and photos of Japanese Americans confined to detention camps in World War II?
-It's in authoritarian countries, like Russia, where history is scrubbed.
+There are also testaments to pain and cruelty.
+What could be more American than a reckoning with the nation's sins, as illustrated by shackles representing slavery and photos of Japanese Americans confined to detention camps in World War II?

 American genius and ugliness are on d